 All kidding aside, thinking about the needs of a diverse set of users is never a bad thing, and if it takes a trendy concept to help us do it, I'll take it.

-Editor’s note: As you can see in the screenshot above, advocates for inclusive design often appeal to how inclusive/accessible design can help brands meet business goals.
+Editor’s note: As you can see in the screenshot above, advocates for more inclusive design styles often appeal to how inclusive/accessible design can help brands meet business goals.
 The logic is sound, but they shouldn’t have to.

 It’s a simple act of humanity to make room for and accommodate others, and if you build inclusive thinking into your design process, the costs are no more than incremental, and can ultimately improve your user experience for everyone.

 While we were all agonizing over whether designers should learn to code, some of us quietly did just that — and used our newfound knowledge to develop better design tools.
 We're seeing a new crop of design tools like Figma or Framer X that enable tighter integration with coding through APIs and plug-in systems.

 Editor’s note: Not to mention tools like Webflow, which skip straight over APIs and plugins to let you design code.
 Oh, and if you’re a Figma fan, you should check out designer Charli Marie’s video on translating Figma designs into functional Webflow sites: